estfernan/boost/docs/simulation.rst

 Rank Aggregation
 ---------------------------------

-SMP-Gym provides the results for two rank aggregation methods: GEO and MC2.
+STAr provides the results from two rank aggregation methods: GEO and MC2.
 In boost package, we can conduct the rank aggregation via the function 'rank.aggregation'.
 This function aggregates rankings from :math:`m` base rankers to generate an aggregated ranking using GEO or MC2 method.
 Inputs are 1) data with the first column 'gene' records the gene names, 2) K - Sort out top-K genes in each base ranker; 3) method: 'GEO' or 'MC2'; 4) ties.method - a character string specifying how ties are treated.
 ::
     # create data frame for rank aggregation
     result_df <- data.frame(gene = colnames(count), BOOST_GP =rank(-result[, 'BOOST-GP'], ties.method = "random"))